- Open for application Go to year overview

 Terms and conditions for those who are awarded a grant from the Swedish Arts Council.

-• receipt of four copies of the published translation, where it is clearly stated that subsidies granted are acknowledged with the following text, translated into the language in question: “The cost of this translation was supported by a subsidy from the Swedish Arts Council, gratefully acknowledged.”
+Subisidies that the Swedish Arts Council have granted need to be acknowledged with the following text on the colophon page, in the target language or in English: “The cost of this translation was supported by a subsidy from the Swedish Arts Council, gratefully acknowledged”.
 Adding the Swedish Arts Council logo is optional.

 If your application is approved, the granted sum is available for one year.
 All the above mentioned criteria must be fulfilled during the year following the approval of the grant.
 If problems should arise, please contact the Swedish Arts Council immediately.